airbytehq/airbyte-academy/docs/ai-chatbot/lesson_6.md

 ### Search Customer

-For the search customer stream, you can use - [/v1/customers/search ](https://docs.stripe.com/api/customers/search//)as the endpoint.
+For the search customer stream, you can use - <a href="https://docs.stripe.com/api/customers/search//" target="_blank">/v1/customers/search </a>as the endpoint.
 On the right, you can see the response if you filter query by specific email.

 ![search-customer-stream](https://hackmd.io/_uploads/rJTpuTjHkl.png)

 ### Invoices

-Use [/v1/invoices](https://docs.stripe.com/api/invoices//) for the endpoint.
+Use <a href="https://docs.stripe.com/api/invoices//" target="_blank">/v1/invoices</a> for the endpoint.

 ### Products

-Use [/v1/products](https://docs.stripe.com/api/products//) for the endpoint.
+Use <a href="https://docs.stripe.com/api/products//" target="_blank">/v1/products</a> for the endpoint.

 Note that invoices and products are set up the same way, but you can choose to add whatever field path is best and pagination if needed.